irfansofyana/MySpendingBot/README.md

 # MySpendingBot

 My personal telegram bot assistant to record my spending.
-This bot is built using telegram API and Google App script.
+This bot IS built using Telegram Bot, Telegram API, and Google App script.

-# Current Features
+## Dream Features
+- [x] Record Daily Spending
+- [ ] Record Recurring Spending
+- [x] Get Some Last Spending
+- [ ] Total Spending in some period
+- [ ] Update Spending
+- [ ] Delete Spending
+- [ ] Bot Settings

+## Demo
 <TBA>

-# Future Features
+## How to create the same bot for my usage?
 <TBA>